New Orleans is packed with layers of culture which oozes out in its amazing music and food scene. Here is my take on where to eat in New Orleans.

 One of America’s biggest, most infamous parties is about to hit the city of New Orleans.
 I finally had a chance to visit Nola for my first time a few months ago.
 I’m not sure why it took me so long to get there, but I already want to go back.
 But, not for Mardi Gras…just to eat more of the fabulous food!
 The craziness and crowds are not my thing, but trying local food is.
 New Orleans is so much more than Bourbon Street, beads, and parades.
-Here is my take on where to eat in New Orleans.
+Here is my own take on where to eat in New Orleans, especially for your first time.

 Where to Eat in New Orleans